 I planned on buying several colors to show off in our Rancor-tooth lightsaber.
 That is, until stepping back and realizing this was basically $13 for a fake gem that just unlocks a different color.
 We didn’t end up buying any, but even giving it more rational thought, I still have to admit that I want a green one.

-Here are some other items you’ll currently find around Dok-Ondar’s Den of Antiquities:
+Here are some other items you might find around Dok-Ondar’s Den of Antiquities:

 It’ll be interesting to see whether the inventory actually changes out with regularity.